1974–75 Buffalo Sabres season: Transactions

 Goaltender Dave Dryden was lost to the World Hockey Association following the 1973–74 season.
 During the 25-round May 1974 NHL amateur draft that was held by conference call, the team participated in the first twelve rounds of the draft.
 Although several of their selections eventually played in the NHL, the Sabres only drafted three players that played for the team that year.
 The Sabres acquired defenseman Lee Fogolin (1st round, 11th overall), right winger Danny Gare (2nd round, 29th overall) and defenseman Paul McIntosh (4th round, 65th overall) in the 1974 NHL amateur draft.
-They had acquired left winger Morris Titanic in the 1973 NHL Amateur Draft (1st round, 12th overall) and he was called up from the team's American Hockey League minor league affiliate, the Hershey Bears during the season.
-In addition, the Sabres drafted Taro Tsujimoto with the 183rd overall pick.
+They had acquired left winger Morris Titanic in the 1973 NHL amateur draft (1st round, 12th overall) and he was called up from the team's American Hockey League minor league affiliate, the Hershey Bears during the season.
+In addition, the Sabres drafted fictional Japanese forward Taro Tsujimoto with the 183rd overall pick, presenting the protest selection as real until well into training camp that year.

-Prior to the season, the team had lost right winger Ron Busniuk to the Detroit Red Wings in the June 10, 1974 NHL Intra-League Draft.
-Buffalo lost right winger Steve Atkinson and center Randy Wyrozub to the Washington Capitals in the June 12, 1974 NHL Expansion Draft.
+Prior to the season, the team had lost right winger Ron Busniuk to the Detroit Red Wings in the June 10, 1974 NHL intra-league draft.
+Buffalo lost right winger Steve Atkinson and center Randy Wyrozub to the Washington Capitals in the June 12, 1974 NHL expansion draft.
 The team also lost defenseman Paul Terbenche to the Kansas City Scouts in the same draft.

 On October 14, 1974, The Sabres acquired 1974 All-Star defenseman Jocelyn Guevremont and forward Bryan McSheffrey from the Vancouver Canucks in exchange for left winger Gerry Meehan and defenseman Mike Robitaille.
-On January 27, 1975 Buffalo acquired left winger Fred Stanfield from the Minnesota North Stars for right winger Norm Gratton and Buffalo's 3rd round choice in 1976 NHL Amateur Draft.
+On January 27, 1975, Buffalo acquired left winger Fred Stanfield from the Minnesota North Stars for right winger Norm Gratton and Buffalo's 3rd round choice in 1976 NHL amateur draft.
 The veteran Stanfield had finished in the top ten in the league four times in assists before being acquired by the Sabres.
 The Sabres acquired the NHL rights to goaltender Gerry Desjardins from the New York Islanders for defenseman Garry Lariviere on February 19, 1975.

 In May, after the season ended, left winger Rick Dudley, who later coached the Sabres for three seasons, signed to play in the WHA.
 After 11 seasons in the NHL, 1974–75 was the final one for right winger Larry Mickey before his retirement.